 ATTENTION!
 We Need To Talk About How We Talk About Sustainability & Equality.

-This story is written by Simon, Hjalmar, and Gustaf, the three founders of Gokind.
+This story is written by Gustaf, Hjalmar, and Simon, the three founders of Gokind.

-Upon sharing the image with the other founders, they all went on a deep dive into the world of corporate sustainability work and communication.
+Upon sharing the image with the other founders, they all went on a deep dive into the world of corporate social responsibility.
 What followed was a flood of Corporate Fluff and Green Hushing.

 The Corporate Fluff